 For the most part the manuscripts were produced in the Islamicate areas of the Middle East and North Africa (along with areas of Europe, Central Asia, and India formerly included in the Arab, Ottoman, Persian and Mughal empires), though Egyptian Christian (Coptic) communities and Filipino Islamic communities are also represented (see Isl.
 Ms. 219, Isl.
 Ms. 656, and Isl.
 Ms. 839).
-Manuscript production of the lands of the Ottoman Empire is especially well-represented.
+Manuscript production in the areas of the former Ottoman Empire is especially well-represented.

 Subjects covered by the texts carried in the manuscripts include the Qur’an and sciences (exegesis, readings, recitation, etc.), collections and studies in the science of ḥadīth, and works of theology, jurisprudence (fiqh), Sufism, philosophy, mathematics, astronomy, rhetoric, grammar, poetry, belles-lettres, history, geography, and medicine.

 Artistry in calligraphy, binding, illumination and illustration is also well-represented, calligraphy in particular.
 Among the exquisite calligraphic specimens (employing poetry, ḥadīth, prayers, etc.) are pieces by Ottoman masters Şeyh Hamdullah of Amasya (d.1519 or 20), Hafız Osman Efendi (d.1698), Seyyid Abdullah of Yedikule (d.1731), Yesari Mehmed Esad Efendi (d.1798), Mahmud Celâleddin Efendi (d.1829), and Hasan Rıza Efendi (d.1920).
 Four albums (Isl.
 Mss.
 438, 439, 440, 441) --- possibly assembled and bound for the Ottoman sultan Abdülhamid II (r.1876-1909) or a member of his family --- together carry another 158 calligraphic specimens exhibiting a range of illumination and decorative paper techniques.

 Numerous manuscript notes document transmission, reading / study, borrowing, purchase, ownership and collecting as well as births, deaths, travel, etc. A number of transmission certificates (ijāzāt) appear.
 Several waqf collections are represented by waqf statements or waqf seals.
 Seal impressions often accompany the many ownership notes.

 Overall, the collection offers a vast range of raw material for philologists and historians of various fields, including Islamic social history, knowledge transmission and acquisition, manuscript production and ownership, and the arts of the book.

 The collection ranks among the largest and most significant Islamic manuscript collections in North America, after those at Princeton, UCLA, Yale, the Library of Congress, and Harvard.